roytang/blog/content/notes/2013/12/412467350491779072/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/412467350491779072/
+tags:
+- solarnews
+title: ''
 ---

-RT [@solartvnews](https://twitter.com/solartvnews/): The MMDA says the volume of vehicles in the metro's major thoroughfares went up by 30% after the first week of December. #…
+The MMDA says the volume of vehicles in the metro's major thoroughfares went up by 30% after the first week of December. #SolarNews